 Sunday, February 1, 2026

-Santa Fe's 1954-56 Chief Train & Connecting Tracks in the Main Staging Yard
+Santa Fe's 1954-56 Chief Train & Connecting Tracks into the Main Staging Yard

-This time we'll cover the Santa Fe's Chief passenger train in Victorville during 1954-1956 (the final years of my time period), and then we'll look at several weeks of work on connecting turnouts and flextracks to form the throat of the 10-track A Yard in staging.
+This time we'll cover the Santa Fe's Chief passenger train in Victorville during 1954-1956 (the final years of my time period), and then we'll look at several weeks of work on connecting turnouts and flextracks to form the two throats of the 10-track A Yard in staging.

 For this 3rd report on the Chief passenger train, I'll be using slides and photos again from my 2010 clinic about the Postwar Chief.
 Here's an opening image, showing a famous ad for the Chief train: